shorepine/tulipcc/docs/tulip_api.md

 usage = tulip.cpu() # or use tulip.cpu(1) to show more detail in a connected UART

 ms = tulip.ticks_ms() # returns the milliseconds since boot, aka Arduino millis()

+tulip.off() # Shuts down Tulip.
+On hardware, the button up top will turn it back on.
 ```

 If you have a program that relies on mulitple files (graphics, or multiple Python files) you'll want to create a Tulip Package.
 A package is just a folder with your files in it, like: